whelan-low/tp/docs/UserGuide.md

 - Add student by index: `/add_student_to_class index/1 module/CS2103T class/T10`

 ---

+### Deleting students from tutorial class: `delete_student_from_class`

+Deletes the specified student from a specified team.

+Format: `/delete_student_from_class id/STUDENT_ID module/MODULE_CODE tutorial/TUTORIAL_CLASS` <br>or
+`/delete_student_from_class email/EMAIL module/MODULE_CODE tutorial/TUTORIAL_CLASS` <br> or
+`/delete_student_from_class index/INDEX module/MODULE_CODE tutorial/TUTORIAL_CLASS`

+- The student detail can be specified with either student id, email or the index of the student within the tutorial class.

+Important Note:
+- The tutorial class needs to be associated with the module specified.
+- The student must be in the team before command execution.

+Expected output: `Deleted STUDENT_NAME from MODULE_CODE TUTORIAL_CLASS!`

+Example: `/delete_student_from_team id/A0123456A module/CS2103T tutorial/T09`

+Explanation: This deletes the student with student id `A0123456A` from tutorial class `T09` of module `CS2103T`

+---
 ### Adding new tutorial team : `add_team`

 Adds a new team with the specified team name to the specified tutorial class.